GluuFederation/docs-ce-prod/3.0.1/source/api-guide/api.md

 # ID Generation API Document
-This document outlines the API for ID Generation for Gluu Server.
-This API Guide will discuss few API's used in Gluu Server for ID generation
+This API Guide will discuss a few APIs used in the Gluu Server for ID generation.

 ## Path
 `/id`